yzoug/minac/README.md

 ## Installation and usage

-To compile it locally, you need [my fork of the `chess` crate](https://github.com/yzoug/chess) and [my fork of the `lichess-api` crate](https://github.com/yzoug/lichess-api).

-Most changes are merged upstream for the Lichess API (hopefully all when I clean up [this PR](https://github.com/yzoug/lichess-api/pull/2) and submit upstream).
-For the `chess` crate, I need support for PGN that I added in [this PR](https://github.com/jordanbray/chess/pull/71), however it doesn't seem like this PR will be merged (has been open for literally years with no feedback).
+To compile it locally, you need [my fork of the `chess` crate](https://github.com/yzoug/chess).
+I need support for PGN that I added in [this PR](https://github.com/jordanbray/chess/pull/71), however it doesn't seem like this PR will be merged anytime soon.
+Expected by `minac` next to the cloned repo, see `Cargo.toml`.

-You hence need to clone both my forks and put them somewhere `minac` can find them.
-By default, this is next to the `minac` folder you cloned, see `Cargo.toml`.

 Because I need a custom `chess` crate version, you also need to clone the `vampirc-uci` crate even though I did not modify it.
 Clone it [from here](https://github.com/vampirc/vampirc-uci) and modify its `Cargo.toml` as follows: